dnsimple/dnsimple-support/content/articles/secondary-dnsimple.markdown

 ## Configuring DNSimple along another DNS provider

-To setup zone redundancy with another DNS provider:
+To set up zone redundancy with another DNS provider:

 - If you don't have the domain in your DNSimple account, [add it with "use DNSimple services"](/articles/adding-domain/).
 - Go to the domain page and click on the DNS in the menu.